 Activists organized a forty-eight-hour general strike from May 28-29.
 In response, the military is shutting down media outlets and threatening violence against protesters.
 This is a critical time for the country’s future.

 Nonviolence International has helped democratic opposition leaders by providing webinars and consultations on nonviolent struggle on at least four occasions in the last month.
 On Friday, May 24, our executive director Michael Beer discussed the dynamics of the general strike with Bakri Ali, a leader in the Sudanese Resistance, for the second time.
-Previously, NI colleagues Stephen Zunes and Bob Helvey provided their insights.
+Previously, NVI colleagues Stephen Zunes and Bob Helvey provided their insights.